libp2p/js-libp2p/README.md

 ### Physical storage

 The actual physical storage of an encrypted key is left to implementations of [interface-datastore](https://github.com/ipfs/interface-datastore/).
 A key benifit is that now the key chain can be used in browser with the [js-datastore-level](https://github.com/ipfs/js-datastore-level) implementation.

+### Cryptographic Message Syntax (CMS)

+CMS, aka [PKCS #7](https://en.wikipedia.org/wiki/PKCS) and [RFC 5652](https://tools.ietf.org/html/rfc5652), describes an encapsulation syntax for data protection.
+It is used to digitally sign, digest, authenticate, or encrypt arbitrary message content.
+Basically, `cms.encrypt` creates a DER message that can be only be read by someone holding the private key.

 ## Contribute